vtereshkov/umka-lang/spec.md

 qualIdent = [ident "."] ident.
 ```

-Any data type can have a set of functions attached to it, which are called *methods*.
+Any data type except the interface type can have a set of functions attached to it, which are called *methods*.
 A variable of that type is called the *receiver* with respect to any method which is called on it.
 Methods are not considered a part of the type declaration.

 ### Simple types